 DevConf 2016, Brno, CZ

 DevConf’16, which happened between 5th to 7th Frb’16 at Brno, CZ; was my first conference after leaving Red Hat.
 My workshop on Comparing Docker Orchestration Tools got selected, so I decided to go.
-Though I got the accommodation but I had to pay my own air fare.
-Devconf is one of the conference which has very good technical content.
-It also gave me opportunity to meet with RH folks, with whom I worked earlier or known for years.
+Though I got the accommodation I had to pay for my own airfare.
+Devconf is one of the conferences which has very good technical content.
+It also gave me the opportunity to meet with RH folks, with whom I worked earlier or known for years.

 I met few senior people of RH at the conference and told them about my decision to leave the company to try something on my own.
 They all appreciated the decision and wished me good luck.

-It was good to see full house for my workshop.
-Due to time constraints I could cover only Docker Swarm and Kubernetes but made sure that participants understands the need for orchestration and problems those tools are trying to solve.
-I plan to keep the the workshop Git Repository with more examples and update it frequently.
+It was good to see a full house for my workshop.
+Due to time constraints, I could cover only Docker Swarm and Kubernetes but made sure that participants understand the need for orchestration and problems those tools are trying to solve.
+I plan to keep the workshop Git Repository with more examples and update it frequently.

-I attended following sessions from the conference :-
+I attended the following sessions from the conference:-

 - CI/CD with Openshift and Jenkins – Michal Fojtik, Ari LiVigni, Aaron Weitekamp

 - Networking in container world – Rajat Chopra